 National Flood Insurance Program (NFIP):

 The City of Tuscaloosa participates in the NFIP.
 The NFIP makes federally backed flood insurance available for all eligible buildings, whether they are in a floodplain or not.
-Flood insurance covers direct loss caused by surface flooding, including a river flowing over its banks, a lake or storm, and local drainage problems.
+Flood insurance covers direct loss caused by overbank flooding, flash flooding and surface flooding (e.g., intense rain saturates a local drainage system).

 How it works:

 Before a person can receive a loan or other financial assistance from one of the affected agencies or lenders, there must be a check to see if the building is in an SFHA.
-The SFHA is the base (1% annual chance) floodplain, also known as the “100-year flood”, mapped on a FEMA Flood Insurance Rate Map (FIRM).
-It is shown as one of more zones that begin with the letter “A”.
+The SFHA is the base (1 percent annual chance) floodplain, also known as the “100-year flood," mapped on a FEMA Flood Insurance Rate Map (FIRM).
+It is shown as one of more zones that begin with the letter “A."

 Copies of the FIRM can be viewed on FEMA’s website: http://msc.fema.gov.
 They are also available for review at the Office of the City Engineer located at 2201 University Boulevard.
 Many lenders and insurance agents also have copies.
 It is the agency’s or the lender’s responsibility to check the FIRM to determine if the building is in an SFHA, although the City of Tuscaloosa can provide assistance.

-If the building is in a SFHA, the Federal agency or lender is required by law to require the recipient to purchase a flood insurance policy on the building.
+If the building is in an SFHA, the Federal agency or lender is required by law to require the recipient to purchase a flood insurance policy on the building.
 Federal regulations require building coverage equal to the amount of the loan (excluding appraised value of the land) or the maximum amount available for single-family residence is $250,000.
-Government sponsored enterprises, such as Freddie Mac and Fannie Mae, have stricter requirements.
+Government-sponsored enterprises, such as Freddie Mac and Fannie Mae, have stricter requirements.

-Individuals who believe their property has been incorrectly shown in an SFHA can apply for a Letter of Map Amendment (LOMA), or a Letter of Map Revision - based on Fill (LOMR-F) (if fill placement is the basis of the request).
+Individuals who believe their property has been incorrectly shown in an SFHA can apply for a Letter of Map Amendment (LOMA) or a Letter of Map Revision - based on Fill (LOMR-F) (if fill placement is the basis of the request).
 In addition, property owners may apply for a Letter of Determination Review (LODR).
-Forms and additional information can be found on FEMA’s web site at http://www.fema.gov/national-flood-insurance-program/how-request-flood-hazard-determination-review-fema.
+Forms and additional information can be found on FEMA’s website: http://www.fema.gov/national-flood-insurance-program/how-request-flood-hazard-determination-review-fema.